jmmoyanos/jmmoyanos/README.md

 ## Hi there 👋 I'm Jose

-Data/ML Engineer with a MSC in Telecommunications Engineering
+Cloud Data Engineer at Keepler | MSC in Telecommunications Engineering

 ### Contact